¨I think it’s part of my personality. I love to travel. I love different cultures and philosophical perspectives on things.¨

 Pioneers usually participate in individual sports, such as skiing or singles tennis.

-Like venturers, pioneers usually buy a technological product or service as soon as they believe that it may be useful relevance.
+Like venturers, pioneers usually buy a technological product or service when they believe it may be useful relevance.

-Voyageurs, who represent about 30% of the population, are the ideal customers for the travel industry, the majority of travel providers.
+Voyageurs, who represent about 30% of the population, are the ideal customers for the travel industry, most travel providers.

 They are the easiest group to motivate to take a trip or buy a product.
 They are flexible and adaptable.